allenhouchins/cask2fleet/README.md

 # Cask to Fleet Converter

-This Go program converts Homebrew casks to Fleet-compatible YAML files, specifically targeting non-deprecated casks with PKG file types.
+This Go program converts Homebrew casks and Installomator entries to Fleet-compatible YAML files, specifically targeting non-deprecated entries with PKG file types.

 ## Features

 - Fetches Homebrew casks data from the official API
+- Fetches Installomator script data from GitHub
-- Filters for non-deprecated casks with URLs and PKG file types
+- Filters for non-deprecated entries with URLs and PKG file types
+- **Deduplicates entries** with Installomator taking priority over Homebrew casks
+- **Alphabetically sorts** all entries regardless of source
-- Generates Fleet-compatible YAML files for each qualifying cask
+- Generates Fleet-compatible YAML files for each qualifying entry
-- Creates a comprehensive summary of processed casks
+- Creates a comprehensive summary of processed entries
 - Handles package identifiers for proper uninstallation
 - **Precise PKG detection** to avoid false positives (ZIP, DMG, TAR files)
 - **Go 1.24+ optimized** with improved performance and memory efficiency